ayeshaArif6/EmailWriter/README.md

 # EmailWriter
 Smart Email Assistant streamlines your inbox with AI-generated replies powered by Google’s Gemini API.
-Built with Java Spring Boot and a Chrome extension, it supports multiple tones (professional, casual, humorous, and more), reducing drafting time by ~50%.
+Built with a Java Spring Boot backend, React frontend, and a Chrome extension, it supports multiple tones (professional, casual, humorous, and more), reducing drafting time by ~50%.
 Prompt-engineering tweaks and fast parsing keep responses accurate and under 2 seconds.

 ## Development Stack